alienxo/configs/README.md

 -----------------------------------------------------------------------------------------------------------------------------------

-# Getting the highest FPS for people with bad PCs (TF2 Based)
+# Getting higher fps on low-end PCs (mainly for source games)

 1. If you use Windows, set it to High Performance mode.